-When I hear the word mint, it makes me think of tea, desserts, lamb and my favorite, Mojito’s, but it has never made me think of household tips.
+When I hear the word mint, it makes me think of tea, desserts, lamb and my favorite, Mojito’s, but it has never made me think of any frugal living tips.
 That is until we started putting together this list of household uses for mint.
 Much to my amazement, one of my favorite herbs can do so much more than just flavor my food and drinks.
 Mint is among many of the herbs that offer healing properties to many ailments and can be used around the house to solve common household problems.

 - Aches – to soothe, place a bundle of mint in a piece of

 - Aching Feet – to soothe, soak feet in pan of warm mint tea.

 - Anxiety – to calm, drink a warm glass of mint tea.

 - Breath – to freshen, chew on a mint leaf.